hdinsight/hdinsight.github.io/ClusterCRUD/hdinsight-vnet.md

 ### If your cluster uses a [User-defined Routes (UDR)](https://docs.microsoft.com/en-us/azure/virtual-network/virtual-networks-udr-overview)
 Go to the Azure Portal and identify the route table that is associated with the subnet where the cluster is being deployed.
 Once you find the routetable for the subnet, inspect the "routes" section in it.

 If there are routes defined, make sure that there are routes for IP addresses for the region where the cluster was deployed, and the "NextHopType" for each route is "Internet".
-Refer to [this document](https://docs.microsoft.com/en-us/azure/hdinsight/hdinsight-extend-hadoop-virtual-network#hdinsight-ip) for details.
 There should be a route defined for each required IP Address documented in the aforementioned article.

 If neither of these resolve the problem, then please create a support ticket, and we will investigate your issue.